EIvimeyCook/metRscreen/README.md

  <h1>MetaScreen</h1>
 </div>

-MetaScreen shiny app allows you to screen abstracts and titles of papers along with highlighting keywords.
+The MetaScreen shiny app allows you to screen papers via their abstracts and titles along with highlighting keywords in multiple colours.
 Be sure to import a .csv file with the relevant screen information.